Issei20/TOP-Landingpage/README.md

 # TOP-Landingpage

-This is the project from PROJECT: LANDING PAGE of The Odin project.
+This is the project for PROJECT: LANDING PAGE of The Odin project.

 The purpose of this project was to make a Landing page to practice using html/css